cyborgoat/MonoLLM/docs/quickstart.rst

 --------------

 1. **Use async context managers**: Always use ``async with UnifiedLLMClient()`` for proper resource management.

-2. **Handle errors gracefully**: Wrap API calls in try-catch blocks.
+2. **Handle exceptions**: Wrap calls in try-catch blocks for production use.

-3. **Set reasonable limits**: Use ``max_tokens`` to control costs and response length.

-4. **Choose the right model**: Use reasoning models for complex problems, regular models for simple tasks.
+3. **Monitor usage**: Track token usage and costs.
+4. **Configure timeouts**: Set appropriate timeouts for your use case.

-5. **Use streaming for long responses**: Improve user experience with real-time output.
+5. **Use streaming**: For long responses, use streaming to improve user experience.

-6. **Store API keys securely**: Use environment variables or secure key management.

 Next Steps
 ----------

-Now that you're familiar with the basics, explore:

-* :doc:`configuration` - Advanced configuration options
-* :doc:`providers` - Detailed provider documentation
-* :doc:`examples` - More comprehensive examples
+- Read the :doc:`configuration` guide to set up providers
+- Explore :doc:`examples` for more advanced usage patterns
+- Check out the :doc:`cli` for command-line usage
-* :doc:`api/client` - Complete API reference
+- Review the API reference for detailed documentation
-* :doc:`cli` - Full CLI documentation

 Common Use Cases
 ----------------